 Below you can see our suggestions on how to best plan your time if you want to see all the best places in Chicago in just two days.

 - Start off the morning with coffee and donuts at Stan’s Donuts located on the Magnificent Mile.

 - Walk east on Magnificent Mile until you reach the John Hancock Building.
 Visit 360 Chicago and TILT.
-Stop to take photos of the Chicago Water Tower and Pumping Station that are located adjacent to the John Hancock Building.
+Stop to take photos of the Chicago Water Tower and Pumping Station which are located adjacent to the John Hancock Building.

 - From Millenium Park, walk the Lakefront Trail to Navy Pier.

-- Afterwards, spend time exploring the Pier and riding the Centennial Wheel at night.
+- Afterwards, spend time exploring the Navy Pier and riding the Centennial Wheel at night.
 Take a dinner cruise on Lake Michigan from Navy Pier.

 - Depending on what you plan to do, it might be wise to get tickets for BigBus Chicago for this day.
 You can ride the bus around the city for the entire day getting off at your chosen stops and destinations.

 - Walk through Grant Park and see the Buckingham Fountain.
-From there, follow the Lakefront Trail towards the Navy Pier (or take the hop-on-hop-off bus if you bought the tickets).

-- Afterwards, board the BigBus again and get off at Stops #6 and #7 to tour the Adler Planetarium and the Museum Campus attractions of your choice.
+- Afterwards, walk or board the BigBus again and get off at Stops #6 and #7 to tour the Adler Planetarium and the Museum Campus attractions of your choice.
 This will take the rest of your afternoon.

 Map of the best things to do in Chicago in 2 days